 Florida A.L.F.’s are More Than Just Landlords

-The defense argued that the ALF had no duty to do either of these things, and compared its relationship with the deceased like that of a ‘landlord and tenant.’
-The assisted living facility abuse lawyer cited Florida case law that holds that a landlord is under no duty to prevent its tenants from a exiting into a canal, and attempted to extend that logic to an Assisted Living Facility.
-Shockingly, the trial court agreed with the ALF lawyer and granted directed verdict, meaning the matter could not go before a jury.
+The defense argued that the ALF had no duty to do either of these things and compared its relationship with the deceased like that of a ‘landlord and tenant.’
+The assisted living facility abuse lawyer cited Florida case law that holds that a landlord is under no duty to prevent its tenants from exiting into a canal, and attempted to extend that logic to an Assisted Living Facility.
+Shockingly, the trial court agreed with the ALF lawyer and granted a directed verdict, meaning the matter could not go before a jury.

-The attorney for the victim’s family appealed the ruling to Florida’s Fourth District Court of Appeal.
+The lawyer for the victim’s family appealed the ruling to Florida’s Fourth District Court of Appeal.
 The higher court reversed the lower court, holding that the duties owed by a Florida ALF to its resident are much more than the duty owed by a typical landlord to its tenant.
-Their reversal of the trial court is immensely important, because it sent a message to all courts in Florida that an ALF owes a special duty to its residents, well beyond that of a landlord-tenant relationship.
+Their reversal of the trial court is immensely important because it sent a message to all courts in Florida that an ALF owes a special duty to its residents, well beyond that of a landlord-tenant relationship.